 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against LivePerson, Trinseo, and Edgio and Encourages Investors to Contact the Firm

-NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of LivePerson, Inc. LPSN, Trinseo PLC TSE, and Edgio, Inc. EGIO.
+/EIN News/ -- NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of LivePerson, Inc. (NASDAQ: LPSN), Trinseo PLC (NYSE: TSE), and Edgio, Inc. (NASDAQ: EGIO).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 10, 2022 - March 16, 2023